 Like the other providers on this list, there is 24/7 customer service available.
 Moreover, CyberGhost has a 45-day money-back guarantee in place, which is a lot longer than the normal refund policy that VPNs offer.

 Not convinced by the VPNs listed above?
 There are many others out there.
 To name only a few: IPVanish, ProtonVPN, HideMyAss!
-VPN, Windscribe, StrongVPN, VPN Unlimited, Private Internet Access VPN, VyperVPN, TunnelBear.
+VPN, Windscribe, StrongVPN, VPN Unlimited, Private Internet Access VPN, VyperVPN, and TunnelBear.
 We’ve compiled reviews on all of these providers, which you can check out on our website.